 Making your own bread and fresh, delicious butter is easy!
 Learn how we make it here with faster rising techniques and our fun, fail-safe recipes.
 Discover how easy it is to make your own additive-free pure butter and have some fun with our butter molds to make your presentation even more unique.
 Return home a bread and butter maker for life!

 If you’ve admired the abstract beauty of swirled paintings at a recent gallery visit and would love to learn the technique yourself…here’s your chance!
 It’s a two day process at minimum, so only visitors staying for two days or more can avail themselves of this class.
-Resident artist, Tess buono, will assist you (She suggests that children must be 8 years of age or so) through the entire process; from choosing colors to the best techniques and supplies to achieve professional results.
+Your teacher will assist you (She suggests that children must be 8 years of age or so) through the entire process; from choosing colors to the best techniques and supplies to achieve professional results.

-Most afternoons.
-Ask during check in what time it’s scheduled during your stay.
-Free to all our registered guests.
-Enjoy hands-on interaction with our very own goat Whisperer and Morning song Farm’s amazing herd of friendly, miniature goats.
+Walk up to the corral in daylight hours.
+Carl is always happy to poke his head out and demand treats for pets.
+The rest of the herd will be right behind!
+Enjoy Morning Song Farm’s amazing herd of friendly, miniature goats.
 Meet Carl the Criminal, Boo the Princess, Gabby the nonstop yapper, Black Magic the escape artist, and the rest of the pampered herd.

 For those staying in our family-sized, Two Bedroom bungalow with Hottub, gather eggs from your own chickens each mornings, feed and interact to your hearts’ content, enjoy the freshest eggs ever.
 The property’s garden includes a small barn, and miniature, Japanese Bantam chickens.
 They enjoy the same food you do…and will always appreciate your meal scraps and treats!
 We also have the main flock ready for your treats…directly across from the alpaca enclosure.
 Just walk right in, check for eggs!